 Lift Fingers When Crossing Strings

-When we go up a scale this is called “ascending” the scale, and when we go down “descending.”
+When we go up the C major guitar scale this is called “ascending” the scale, and when we go down “descending.”
 It is important when ascending the scale that we lift fingers when we cross strings (especially when crossing to an open string).
 If we leave fingers down when we cross to open strings we will get a dissonance that muddies the sound.

 Try this: place your third finger on the C on the 3rd fret of the 5th string and play that note; leave the finger down and let the note ring and play the open 4th string D. Hear how those notes blend together to create a confusing wash of sound?
 To get rid of this dissonance, all you have to do is lift the 3rd finger off the C as soon as we play the D on the open 4th string.
 (Be careful to lift off the fifth string without allowing the open string to sound.)